svorkoetter/GPIOKey/README.md

-# gpiokey - GPIO to Key Press Daemon
+# gpiokey - Raspberry Pi GPIO to Key Press Daemon

 The `gpiokey` utility is a daemon for use with Raspbian, intended to be launched from your X11 session manager's auto-start file.
 It monitors a